skrivov/agentic-blog-writer-nextjs/lib/README.md

 ### Content Layer Issues

 I conducted some initial research on our technology choices using My preliminary finding was that Contentlayer could be rebuilt in production mode.
-However, it turns out that controlling Contentlayer is very challenging.
-[Iam still working opn it]
+However, it turns out that controlling Contentlayer is very challenging. ~~ [Iam still working opn it] ~~
+I HAVE FIXED THE ISSUES THURTHDAY NIGHT

 ## My Approach to Prompt Engineering